Parrot: Behaviour

 Numerous challenges are found in studying wild parrots, as they are difficult to catch and once caught, they are difficult to mark.
 Most wild bird studies rely on banding or wing tagging, but parrots chew off such attachments.
 Parrots also tend to range widely, and consequently many gaps occur in knowledge of their behaviour.
 Some parrots have a strong, direct flight.
 Most species spend much of their time perched or climbing in tree canopies.
 They often use their bills for climbing by gripping or hooking on branches and other supports.
+Researchers at the New York Institute of Technology published findings that showed parrots used their beaks as a "third limb" to propel themselves.
 On the ground, parrots often walk with a rolling gait.

 Diet

 The diet of parrots consists of seeds, fruit, nectar, pollen, buds, and sometimes arthropods and other animal prey.
 The most important of these for most true parrots and cockatoos are seeds; the large and powerful bill has evolved to open and consume tough seeds.
 All true parrots, except the Pesquet's parrot, employ the same method to obtain the seed from the husk; the seed is held between the mandibles and the lower mandible crushes the husk, whereupon the seed is rotated in the bill and the remaining husk is removed.
 They may use their foot sometimes to hold large seeds in place.
 Parrots are granivores rather than seed dispersers, and in many cases where they are seen consuming fruit, they are only eating the fruit to get at the seed.
 As seeds often have poisons that protect them, parrots carefully remove seed coats and other chemically defended fruit parts prior to ingestion.
 Many species in the Americas, Africa, and Papua New Guinea consume clay, which releases minerals and absorbs toxic compounds from the gut.